Court system of Niue: High Court

 Two Justices of the Peace must be present to exercise the same functions as one Commissioner.
 All three can not stay on past 68 years of age.
 Jurisdiction based on each specific case is outlined in the extensive table below.

+The following jurists have served as chief justice:

 Criminal Court

 In criminal trials, the idea of innocent until proven guilty applies, and the burden of proof is on the prosecution.
 In 2014, 109 criminal cases were filed and the average duration of a case was 54 days.

 Criminal proceedings

 As the diagram on the right shows, there is a complex set of procedures in the Niue criminal court system.

 Criminal jurisdiction and sentencing

 Transport jurisdiction

 These tables describe traffic jurisdiction under the Niue Transport Act 1965 and its amendments.
 The shaded parts refer to a problem created by amendments to the Transport Act.

 Civil Court and Jurisdiction

 One commissioner or 2 Justices of the Peace have the jurisdiction to hear a civil action for which the recovery of debt or damages does not exceed NZ $1500.
 However, in practice, judges are the ones that generally hear civil cases.
 In 2013–14, 22 civil cases were filed and the average duration of a case was 52 days.